About Texas Courts

 Courts of Appeals

-The 14 courts of appeals have intermediate appellate jurisdiction in both civil and criminal cases appealed from district or county courts.
-Each court of appeals has jurisdiction in a specific geographical region of the state.
+Texas has 15 courts of appeals with intermediate appellate jurisdiction.
+The First through Fourteenth Court of Appeals have intermediate appellate jurisdiction in both civil and criminal cases appealed from district or county courts.
+Each of these 14 courts of appeals have jurisdiction in a specific geographical region of the state.

 Appeals in the courts of appeals are usually heard by a panel of three justices, unless an en banc hearing is ordered in a particular case, in which instance all the justices of a court hear and consider the case.